-Rachel Dines with Forrester Research discusses the role of snapshots and replication technology as part of your backup and recovery strategy.
+Rachel Dines from Forrester Research discusses the role of snapshots and replication technology as part of your backup and recovery strategy.
 Continue Reading

-Snapshots offer multiple restore points for VMs, but add complication.
+Snapshots offer multiple restore points for VMs, but they include some complications.
 Poor performance can stem from the VMware snapshot size and other root causes.
 Continue Reading

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.